lljj-x/vue-json-schema-form/README_en.md

 ```

 ### Description
-* Follow the JSON Schema specification, only need to give the `Json Schema`, you can generate the corresponding form
+* Follow the JSON Schema specification, only need to give the `JSON Schema`, you can generate the corresponding form
 * Quickly configure personalized UI views and check error messages, which can be adapted to commonly used UI libraries.
 The default view of the current version depends on `ElementUi`.
 * Uses the [ajv validator](https://github.com/epoberezkin/ajv)
 * Design ideas and reference to the schema analysis index [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form)